eke3/simple-shell/README.md

 ## Installation and Setup
 ### Setup

-Install up-to-date dependencies for building this program:
+Install up-to-date dependencies for building this program and going through the demo:

 **Debian**
 ```bash